submarcos/django-vectortiles/docs/usage.rst

 Usage
 =====

-A vector tile is composed by vector layers which represent different kind of data.
-Each layer is composed by features.
+A vector tile is composed of vector layers which represent different kinds of data.
+Each layer is composed of features.

 To start using django-vectortiles, you need GeoDjango models with geometries.

-Then, you need to describe how your data will be embed in tiles.
+Then, you need to describe how your data will be embedded in tiles.

 Start by creating vector layers for your data...